Nvidia wants to prepare you for battle at no charge

 Nvidia's offering a little incentive to bump up your laptop or desktop graphics to one of its higher-end GPUs.

-Nvidia's previous bundle targeted buyers of its midrange GeForce GTX 1060 and 1050 graphics cards and systems, and GeForce GTX 1060 laptops with a free copy of the indie games Maize, Raw Data or Redout.
+Nvidia's previous bundle targeted people who bought the mid-range GeForce GTX 1060 and 1050 graphics cards and systems and GeForce GTX 1060 laptops.
+They got to choose from indie games Maize, Raw Data and Redout.

-The 10-series graphics cards are Nvidia's first to have no significant performance differences between laptop and desktop gaming.
-Aside from slight spec differences, based on size and power/cooling needs, Nvidia says laptop performance is within 10-percent of an equivalent desktop card, and shows as much as a 76-percent performance boost over the previous generation of mobile graphics chips.
+The 10-series graphics cards are the first Nvidia cards to have no significant performance difference between laptop and desktop gaming.
+Aside from some slight spec differences based on size, power and cooling needs, Nvidia says its laptop performance is within 10 percent of an equivalent desktop card.
+The laptop cards also show a performance boost of as much as 76 percent over the previous generation of mobile graphics chips.

-The company also announced the ability to redeem game codes through GeForce Experience, Nvidia's software that among other things delivers optimized drivers for specific games and automatically tweaks game settings depending on your system configuration.
+The company also announced that you can redeem game codes through Nvidia's GeForce Experience software.
+Among other things, this software delivers optimized drivers for specific games and automatically tweaks game settings depending on your system configuration.
 You'll now be able to enter your code within GeForce Experience and have it automatically added to your Uplay account.

 Best mobile games of 2016: It was a vintage year for gaming on your phone.